 As an Amazon Associate we earn from qualifying purchases.

-Sandboard wax alternative ingredients
+Sandboard wax ingredients

 The first thing that you will need is a sort of fat.
-Because you will likely use your wax in a desert area with medium-high temperatures, it is important to opt for materials that will stay solid and not fry your board (avoid cooking oils, please!).
+Because you will likely use your wax in a desert or beach area with medium-high temperatures, it is important to opt for materials that will stay solid and not fry your board (avoid cooking oils, please!).
 You can choose a single ingredient or create a blend.
 These are our picks:

 - Beeswax.
 We are going to use either beeswax or a vegan alternative in place of paraffin, which is widely used in commercial board waxes.
 Beeswax is a byproduct of honey, a type of wax that forms the building blocks of a hive.